keajs/kea-docs/docs/effects/sagas.md

             // one way to dispatch an action actions.actionWithStaticPayload()

-            // anoter way to dispatch an action yield put(actionCreators.actionWithStaticPayload())
+            // another way to dispatch an action yield put(actionCreators.actionWithStaticPayload())

+            // yet another way to dispatch an action yield put(this.actionCreators.actionWithStaticPayload())

             // one way to read a value
             const someValue = values.someValue

+            // another way to read a value const someValueAgain = this.values.someValue

-            // anoether way to read a value const someValueAgain = yield this.get('someValue')
+            // yet another way to read a value const someValueOnceAgain = yield this.get('someValue')
         },
         [actions.simpleAction]: function* () {
             // another way to define an inline worker